The generalized Lefschetz number and loop braid groups: loop braid groups

 \begin{remark} The elements $\sigma_i$, $i=1,\dots,n-1$ generate the braid subgroup of $\Aut(F_n)$, which is isomorphic to the braid group $B_n$.
 Moreover, the elements $\rho_i$, $i=1,\dots, n-1$ generate the permutation subgroup of $\Aut(F_n)$ which is a copy of the symmetric group $S_n$. \end{remark}

 Before concluding this section, we present the unreduced Burau representation of $\LB_n$.
 We recall that the classical braid groups $B_n$ can be defined as the fundamental groups of the configuration spaces of points in the plane and we know that $B_n$ is isomorphic to the group of isotopy classes of homeomorphisms of the $2$-disk that act by the identity on its boundary and that leave invariant a subset $Q_n$ of $n$ points in its interior.
 One of the oldest interesting representations of $B_n$ is the Burau representation which was defined by assigning precise matrices to the standard generators of $B_n$, but as a homological representation it admits a more natural interpretation.
 The unreduced Burau representation of $B_n$ has been extended to $\LB_n$ by Vershinin in \cite{Vershinin2001}.
-We refer the reader to \cite{representationLoop} for more insights into the representation of loop braid groups.
+For more insights into the representation of loop braid groups, we refer the reader to \cite{representationLoop}, where Palmer and Soulié present a topological construction of the Burau representations of the loop braid groups.

 The matrices for the unreduced Burau representation $L B_n \to GL_n(\mathbb{Z}[t^{\pm 1}])$ are given by

 and

 where $I_k$ denotes the identity matrix of size $k$.
 We note that the Burau representation is sometimes defined using the transposes of these matrices which defines an equivalent representation.
 In the following section we will see how we associate these two representations with the abelianized generalized Lefschetz number.